Coventry Building Society website shown on a tablet and a smartphone

 From occasional testing to everyday practice

-Ballpark gave CBS a way to make research feel less like a formal checkpoint and more like part of the design process itself.
-Owen describes a workflow built around rapid, unmoderated studies across surveys, usability tests, and card sorting, often blending qualitative and quantitative feedback in the same piece of work.
+Ballpark gave Coventry Building Society a way to make research feel less like a formal checkpoint and more like part of the design process itself.
+Jess describes a workflow built around rapid, unmoderated studies across surveys, usability tests, and card sorting, often blending qualitative and quantitative feedback in the same piece of work.
 The point was not simply to produce evidence, but to generate momentum: to test ideas earlier, learn faster, and keep decisions moving without losing touch with real users.

 That mattered not only operationally, but culturally.
 Because the platform was intuitive enough for a team of designers to use without friction, research became easier to distribute across the function.
 Designers could test more often, stakeholders could see clearer evidence, and the output of research could travel further across the business.
-In Owen’s account, Ballpark was not just helping CBS run studies.
+In Jess’s account, Ballpark was not just helping Coventry Building Society run studies.
 It was helping the team build a more mature research practice through repeated use, shared learning, and stronger confidence in the decisions that followed.

 Turning evidence into momentum

-Owen points to Ballpark as the tool that helped the team move from suspicion to clarity.
-By testing the journey directly with users, CBS uncovered something subtle but important: the problem was not just the flow itself, but the language inside it.
-A key screen used internal CBS terminology that made sense within the business, but not necessarily to the people moving through the experience.
+Jess points to Ballpark as the tool that helped the team move from suspicion to clarity.
+By testing the journey directly with users, Coventry Building Society uncovered something subtle but important: the problem was not just the flow itself, but the language inside it.
+A key screen used internal Coventry Building Society terminology that made sense within the business, but not necessarily to the people moving through the experience.
 By observing users, hearing them think aloud, and then iterating and retesting the wording, the team was able to improve clarity, confidence, and the likelihood that users followed the correct path.
 It was a small but telling example of what happens when research is close enough to the work to catch the things analytics alone often cannot.

-More broadly, Ballpark has helped CBS increase both the volume of testing it conducts and the confidence behind it.
-What began as a way to make research more accessible for a lean design team has become part of how that team works, decides, and builds.
-In an organisation where trust matters, that shift is significant: not because it makes research louder, but because it makes it more routine.
+More broadly, Ballpark has helped Coventry Building Society increase both the volume of testing it conducts and the confidence behind it.
+What began as a way to make research more accessible for a design team has become part of how that team works.
+In an organisation where trust matters, that shift is significant: not because it makes UX research louder, but because it makes it more routine.

-“The support has been second to none, honestly.
-Every colleague in Ballpark that we’ve worked with in the last 15 months has been helpful, supportive, and has 100% enhanced our knowledge and confidence with research as well.”
+“Ballpark's support has been second to none.
+Every colleague in Ballpark that we’ve worked with in the last 15 months has been helpful and supportive.
+They've enhanced our knowledge and confidence with research too.”

 Are you ready to switch to Ballpark?